syncfusion-content/windowsforms-docs/WindowsForms/SplashPanel/Display-Settings.md

 Indicates whether the splash is currently displayed.</td></tr>
 </table>

-N>: The time interval for which the SplashPanel is displayed can be customized using the Time Interval settings provided in the SplashPanel control._
+N> The time interval for which the SplashPanel is displayed can be customized using the Time Interval settings provided in the SplashPanel control.

 The above methods are explained below in detail.